you-zhou/notes/dev.md

 for index in range(len(animals)):
 	print(index, animals[index])

-# Loop a list using the built-in function enumerate.
+# A more Pythonic way to loop a list is using the built-in function enumerate.
 for index, value in enumerate(animals):
 	print(index, value)
 ```